jacob-swanson/personal-site/_posts/2020-06-21-windows-fresh-install.md

 Perhaps your system is misbehaving and can no longer sleep?
 This is the particular issue I'm attempting to solve.

-There’s plenty of reasons to want to do a fresh Windows install.
+There's plenty of reasons to want to do a fresh Windows install.

 ## Create a backup

 Use [Macrium Reflect Free](https://www.macrium.com/reflectfree) to create a full image of your Windows disk that you will be wiping.
-This’ll let you recover the whole thing in case something goes wrong, or you can recover individual files by browsing the backup.
+This'll let you recover the whole thing in case something goes wrong, or you can recover individual files by browsing the backup.

 Store the backup on a second drive for safekeeping.